Sadraque/arduino-midi-controller-prototype/README.md

-# Midi-Controller-Prototype
+# Arduino Midi Controller Prototype
-A simple prototype for a Arduino Midi Controller
+A prototype for a Arduino Midi Controller